ravn/java8-presentation/md/interfaces.md

 static methods:
 ---
 This works just like static methods on classes.
-The benefit is that they are available just by implementing the class.
+The benefit is that they are available just by implementing the class, which in turn makes them available to lambda expressions which can only implement an interface but not extend an abstract class.

 A good example is the new `Comparator.comparing` class which makes it easy to create a comparator by providing a method reference or lambda expression which